evert/evert.github.com/_posts/2016/2016-12-14-working-with-hal-in-put.md

 the `_links` there seem like a given.

-However, looking again at a whole bunch of the public HAL apis that exists, most of them completely ignore the notion of using `_links` as a real relation ship and either use id-properties as well, or just provide `_links` separately, completely redundant.
+However, looking again at a whole bunch of the public HAL apis that exists, most of them completely ignore the notion of using `_links` as a real relationship and either use id-properties as well, or just provide `_links` separately, completely redundant.

 Here's a bunch: